berkaygediz/RichSpan/CONTRIBUTING.md

    git push origin feature/your-feature-name
    ```

-8. Create a Pull Request: Visit the [RichSpan repository on GitHub](https://github.com/berkaygediz/RichSpan) and click on the "New Pull Request" button.
+8. Create a Pull Request: Visit the [SolidWriting repository on GitHub](https://github.com/berkaygediz/SolidWriting) and click on the "New Pull Request" button.
 Provide a descriptive title and description for your pull request.

 9. Review and Discuss: Your pull request will be reviewed by the project maintainers.
 Be prepared to address any feedback or changes requested during the review process.